-As a general rule, this common error indicates you have attempted to treat a dataset variable which is a function as if it were an index-able data type such as data frame.
-This R user error frequently occurs when you are building web applications using the shiny application R package/framework using the reactive () R function.
+As a general rule, this common ‘subsettable’ error message indicates you have attempted to treat a dataset variable which is a function as if it were an index-able data type such as data frame causing this inner problem in your R ecosystem.
+This R user error frequently occurs when you are building web applications using the shiny application R ecosystem package/framework using the reactive () R function.

-For those not familiar with functional programming, a closure refers to a function (created at run-time) that can be passed around like a variable.
+For those not familiar with functional programming, a closure refers to a function (created at run-time) that can be passed around like a variable with the intention of using the R code in specific ways that only variable have the ability to process.
 This programming approach can significantly simplify code development and data analysis in the R programming language.

-For R shiny app development, this error frequently occurs after you have created objects such as a data frame, list, and character vector using the reactive() R function.
+For R shiny app development, this ‘subsettable’ error message frequently occurs after you have created objects such as a data frame, list, and character vector using the reactive() R function.
 It is tempting to attempt to treat the R object after this point as if it were an ordinary index-able data type, using brackets to reference specific elements of the data object.
-Which will result in the server error message in question: “object of type closure is not subsettable.”
+Which will result in the server error message in question: ” object of type closure is not subsettable .”

 For R shiny app development, remember you need to use brackets when referencing an R object created using the reactive () function.
 Something like this base R code example for instance: